Skip to content

 A standard servo rotates over 180 and is useful for controlling actuators such as valves or automatic door openers.
 Please see the notes for more information.

-Firstly, the Particle development environment simplifies things a little in comparison to Arduino because the servo object is built-in.
-With an Arduino you need to explicitly include a servo library.
-On the hardware side though, a standard servo requires 5V to operate and the Argon is a 3.3V device.
-If your Argon is connected to a computer or a power outlet via USB, then you can take 5V from the VBUS pin to power the servo.
-Another complication is that controlling a servo requires pulse-width modulation (PWM) which is only available on some of the Argon's digital pins.
-Figure 2 shows you how to connect up your servo using VBUS.
+On the hardware side though, a standard servo requires 5V to operate and the Photon2 is a 3.3V device.
+If your Photon2 is connected to a computer or a power outlet via USB, then you can take 5V from the VBUS pin to power the servo.
+A more flexible design is to use an external power supply such as a battery pack.
+When using and external power supply there are two rules:

-Figure 2: Breadboard layout using VBUS
+Figure 2: Breadboard layout using external power source

 Next, go to the Particle Web IDE and paste the code below into the editor.